gmcmacran/TypeOneTypeTwoSim/type II/README.md

     #> 3 gaussian_mu_one_sample       -0.3  16.2 0.0000557 two.sided
     #> 4 gaussian_mu_one_sample       -0.3  17.3 0.0000319 two.sided
     #> 5 gaussian_mu_one_sample       -0.3  14.9 0.000113  two.sided
-    #> # ... with 87,995 more rows
+    #> # ... with 95,995 more rows
     #> # i Use `print(n = ...)` to see more rows

-Multiple experiments are aggregated to calculate type I error rates.
+Multiple experiments are aggregated to calculate type II error rates.

-    #> # A tibble: 22 x 3
+    #> # A tibble: 24 x 3
     #> # Groups:   test [2]
     #>   test                   effectSize Type_II_Error
     #>   <chr>                       <dbl>         <dbl>